-18 It even becomes unequalizing during 1986-1992.
+&lt;sup>20 It even becomes unequalizing during 1986-1992.

-19 While 44% of working women are in the highest-income quintile of the equivalent household labor income distribution, only 25% of men are in that quintile.
+&lt;sup>21 While 44% of working women are in the highest-income quintile of the equivalent household labor income distribution, only 25% of men are in that quintile.
 On the other extreme 6% of working women are in the lowest-income quintile while 9% of men are there.

-20 We do not have a clear explanation of the reasons underlying these effects.
+&lt;sup>22 We do not have a clear explanation of the reasons underlying these effects.
+More work is needed on this point.